Logius-standaarden/fsc-core/draft-fsc-core-00.md

 The Directory **MUST** offer a list of the Peers in the Group.

-The Directory **MUST** only return a Peer for which the Directory has a valid Contract with a PeerRegistrationGrant.
+The Directory **MUST** only return Peers for which the Directory has a valid Contract with a PeerRegistrationGrant.

 When multiple valid Contracts with a PeerRegistrationGrant for the same Peer exist, the Directory **MUST** use the data of the PeerRegistrationGrant in the Contract with the most recent date specified in the field `Contract.content.created_at`.